dl1bz/deskhpsdr/README.md

 But some features of the WDSP library are not fully implemented in piHPSDR.
 So some features like the Leveler, the Phase Rotator are build-in, but without any access to the parameter of this functions.
 DL1YCF has a lot of this "hard-coded", which limits the possible use of this functions too much.

+I add the missing access for a lot of parameters and add the status displayed in the upper side og the VFO window.
+You can see, which function is activated and which values are selected.
+In the digital S-Meter I add calculated S-Meter values on top of the dbm-display.
+SO you can see the S-Meter value and the RX value in dbm.
+I improve the digital S-Meter bar too for better readability.

 I don't like such "hard-coding" things, so I decide to make a more improved version of piHPSDR, which I called deskHPSDR for a clear demarcation of my version against piHPSDR.
 My focus are Desktops with macOS, because there is the selection of good SDR applications very poor, or Linux.
 I own a Hermes Lite 2 as my running hamradio station, use Thetis with WINDOWS with it but want a solution with my Mac's too, which is very near to Thetis. piHPSDR has this potential but not yet using it to its full extent.
 I study the source code of piHPSDR and had decided, I do this by myself.
 My knowledge in C programming is good enough for do this.
 So deskHPSDR was born a few weeks ago.

 ## Requirements